 Teachers frequently identify students within their settings who stand out from the crowd and who can find themselves working in isolation on mathematics that is beyond that of their peers.
-Our aim is to bring these students together, to enable them to work with peers who are similarly able, to provide stimuli which will deepen and broaden their appreciation of mathematics and its related fields, and to support and encourage their development as problem-solving mathematicians.
+Our aim is to bring these students together, to enable them to work with others who are similarly able, to provide stimuli which will deepen and broaden their appreciation of mathematics and its related fields, and to support and encourage their development as problem-solving mathematicians.

 It is our intention to support students throughout their secondary school career, regardless of whether or not they decide to apply for a place in our sixth form.

 In ‘normal’ times, students joining the MSC-SW participate in a series of enrichment days at either Exeter Maths School or at Plymouth University (Year 7 joiners only), depending on their home location.
 However, online learning will be used for some, if not all of the 2020-21 programme.

 During the enrichment days students will take part in masterclasses and workshops.
 They will be introduced to mathematics beyond the normal curriculum and will have the opportunity to develop their problem solving.

 This programme is teacher nominated only; we cannot accept applications from students directly.
 The nomination process for 2020-21 is now closed but please email email@example.com to make an enquiry about a late nomination.